Geri-Borbas/iOS.Library.eppz_kit/README.md

 #### UICircle
-A lovely `UIImage` subclass that renders as a circle.
-Comes handy when debug geometry.
+A lovely `UIImage` subclass that renders a circle.
+Comes in handy when debugging geometry.

 #### EPPZDiatonicScale
-This latest member is a really specific piece of class.
-Converts a single music interval value (expressen in semitones) into a pitch value (expressed in segments).
+This latest member is a really a specific piece of a class.
+Converts a single music interval value (expressed in semitones) into a pitch value (expressed in segments).
 Also can step back and forth on a diatonic major or minor scale and return pitch result for that.
 ```Objective-C
 // Play effect pitched with major 5th.
 float pitch = [self.diatonicScale pitchForNote:5];